illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 Higher unit output means fewer engines are needed, simplifying plant design and reducing infrastructure requirements.

-Efficiency with measurable impact
+Efficiency cost impact

 More output with less fuel input